cheblin/AdHoc-protocol/README.md

 If you need more control on enum fields type (*only integer types are supported) and values, use `enum` `static` `final` fields.

 > **Please pay attention:**  enum body cannot be empty, should have at least `;` (semicolon), if you declare only `static` `final` fields.
+#Constant field
+Packet `class`, internal `static`, `final` fields,  AdHoc generator treat as packet constants.
+Primitive datatype constants fields value can be assigned directly with a number or as a result of some math expression.
+All wide java math functions are available.
+Constant fields also can be used as fields annotation parameter.
+In java, this field value should be the result of [compile-time constant expression](https://docs.oracle.com/javase/specs/jls/se8/html/jls-15.html#jls-15.28) only.
+But AdHoc protocol relax this restriction by means of passing constants.
+The constant that declared after the comma, on the same line and that assigned `0`.
+This constant in AdHoc protocol will get value from first declared constant.
+**Private** constants values are used but in generated code never declared.

 # Importing descriptions
 Java `import` statement at the beginning of the file before any type definitions but after the package statement, let use interfaces and packages definitions from